szaghi/dotfiles/README.md

 ## Copyrights

 My dotfiles come from a long time usage of GNU/Linux boxes.
 I take inspiration from a lot of people sharing their dotfiles into the web, I cannot precisely say from where and who.
-Anyhow, my dotfiles are distributed and the terms of [*WTFPL, Do What the Fuck You Want to Public License*](http://www.wtfpl.net/) without any warranty.
+Anyhow, my dotfiles are distributed under the terms of [*WTFPL, Do What the Fuck You Want to*](http://www.wtfpl.net/) Public License without any warranty.

 Go to [Top](#top) or [TOC](#table-of-contents)